Candoia paulsoni: Geographic distribution

 Candoia paulsoni is found in Indonesia, Papua New Guinea, and the Solomon Islands.
 The type locality is Ugi Island in the Solomon Islands.

 Behavior

 Candoia paulsoni is both terrestrial and arboreal, and it is mainly nocturnal.
+Young snakes feed on skinks, while larger individuals eat larger lizards and small mammals.
+This snake has been found deep within limestone caves where it may have been eating small bats and/or juvenile frogs (Cornufer).

 Reproduction

 Candoia paulsoni is viviparous.
 Litter size can be as many as 20 young.

 Etymology

 The specific name paulsoni is in honor of Swedish herpetologist John Paulson.

-The subspecific name, mcdowelli, is in honor of American herpetologist Samuel Booker McDowell, Jr.
+The subspecific name, mcdowelli, is in honor of American herpetologist Samuel Booker McDowell Jr.

 The subspecific name, rosadoi, is in honor of herpetologist José P. O. Rosado of the Museum of Comparative Zoology.

 The subspecific name, sadlieri, is in honor of Australian herpetologist Ross Allen Sadlier.

 The subspecific name, tasmai, is in honor of Indonesian reptile breeder Budiyanto Tasma.

 The subspecific name, vindumi, is in honor of American herpetologist Jens Verner Vindum.